 As I mentioned before, I often enjoy long layovers because it gives my family and me a chance to explore a new city.
-The itinerary above is a great one to follow if you only have six hours in Vancouver.
+The itinerary above is a great one to follow if you have 5 or more hours to spend in Vancouver.

 So the next time you're stuck waiting at YVR, why not catch the train into the city and do some exploring of your own.
 It's a great way to make the most of your Vancouver layover!